5 Foundations of a High-Converting Landing Page

-The internet wouldn’t exist without good landing page layouts.
+The internet wouldn’t exist without good page layouts.
+This is especially true when it comes to landing pages.
 How good a landing page theme you choose can make or break your online business model.

 Most businesses and marketers understand how relevant the landing page is.
 There are still landing pages I stumble upon that look like stock themes with only different text.
 Nowadays, you can get free themes easily on a CMS like WordPress or Joomla.